fsprojects/Paket/docs/content/installation.md

 This guide will show you

   * How to set up Paket for a specific repository.
-  * How to install Paket for Windows, Linux, or OS-X.
+  * How to install Paket for Windows, Linux, or macOS.
-  * How to ensure `paket` is available via command line and other methods of use.
+  * How to ensure `paket.exe` is available via command line and other methods of use.

 ## Installation per repository